react-navigation/react-navigation.github.io/versioned_docs/version-7.x/upgrading-from-6.x.md

 #### React Native Tab View now has a new API to specify various options

-The API for the `TabBar` component in `react-native-tab-view` has been revamped.
-Previously, it took the following props:
+The API for the `TabView` and `TabBar` component in `react-native-tab-view` has been revamped.
+Previously, the `TabBar` took the following props:

 - `getLabelText`
 - `getAccessible`